FOR IMMEDIATE RELEASE:

 October 24, 2022

 Edie Surtees, Communications Director

-Disability Rights Texas Appoints Seven New Members to Board of Directors
+Disability Rights Texas Appoints Six New Members to Board of Directors

-AUSTIN—Disability Rights Texas (DRTx), the legal protection and advocacy agency for people with disabilities in Texas, has appointed the following seven new members to its board of directors for fiscal year 2023 beginning October 1, 2022: Chelsea Anders (Lubbock); Jack Brown (Duncanville); Jennifer Covington (Austin); Alfreddie Felder (Baytown); Amy Pierce (Round Rock); Dylan Rafaty (Plano); and Samantha Smith (Dallas).
+AUSTIN—Disability Rights Texas (DRTx), the legal protection and advocacy agency for people with disabilities in Texas, has appointed the following six new members to its board of directors for fiscal year 2023 beginning October 1, 2022: Jack Brown (Duncanville); Jennifer Covington (Austin); Alfreddie Felder (Baytown); Amy Pierce (Round Rock); Dylan Rafaty (Plano); and Samantha Smith (Dallas).